Carbon County, Pennsylvania

 - 2010: Carbon County celebrates its bicentennial.

-This timeline provides a concise overview of the key events in the history of Carbon County, Pennsylvania.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Carbon County, Pennsylvania.